-Reference is also made to (i) the UBS Group AG first quarter 2018 report published on 23 April 2018 ("UBS Group First Quarter 2018 Report") and the UBS AG first quarter 2018 report, published on 27 April 2018 ("UBS AG First Quarter 2018 Report"), which contain information on the financial condition and results of operations, including the interim financial statements, of UBS Group AG consolidated and UBS AG consolidated, respectively, as of and for the period ended 31 March 2018, and to (ii) the UBS Group Second Quarter 2018 Report and the UBS AG Second Quarter 2018 Report, which contain information on the financial condition and results of operations, including the interim financial statements, of UBS Group AG consolidated and UBS AG consolidated, respectively, as of and for the period ended 30 June 2018.
+Reference is also made to (i) the UBS Group AG first guarter 2018 report published on 23 April 2018 ("UBS Group First Quarter 2018 Report") and the UBS AG first quarter 2018 report, published on 27 April 2018 ("UBS AG First Quarter 2018 Report"), which contain information on the financial condition and results of operations, including the interim financial statements, of UBS Group AG consolidated and UBS AG consolidated, respectively, as of and for the period ended 31 March 2018; to (ii) the UBS Group AG second quarter 2018 report published on 24 July 2018 ("UBS Group Second Quarter 2018 Report") and the UBS AG second quarter 2018 report, published on 27 July 2018 ("UBS AG Second Quarter 2018 Report"), which contain information on the financial condition and results of operations, including the interim financial statements, of UBS Group AG consolidated and UBS AG consolidated, respectively, as of and for the period ended 30 June 2018; and to (iii) the UBS Group Third Quarter 2018 Report and the UBS AG Third Quarter 2018 Report, which contain information on the financial condition and results of operations, including the interim financial statements, of UBS Group AG consolidated and UBS AG consolidated, respectively, as of and for the period ended 30 September 2018.
 The interim consolidated financial statements are not audited and no audit review report is produced."